 - Never Learned to Read: Henry uses this as a trick to get Lucy to talk to him on one of the many days he introduces himself to her in the diner.
 He splashes water on his eyes and acts like he's crying until she comes to see what's wrong.
 When he confesses that he can't read the menu, she spends all morning sitting with him "teaching" him.
 He blows it though when he doesn't ask her for a second date (because he knows she won't remember) and she gets furious and reveals that she knew the whole thing was a ploy and went along with it because she liked him.

-- Note to Self: Lucy keeps a journal (later a video tape) since she loses her memory every day.
+- Note to Self: Lucy keeps a journal to carry over the details of her life post-accident.

 Henry: Hey, mister could-kill-me-with-one-punch!

 - Scenery Porn: Makes great use of Hawaiian locations and vistas.